Improving Topic Modeling by Distilling Soft Labels from Language Models

-\paragraph{ETM} The embedding topic model defines each topic as a point in the word embedding space.
-We initialize the model word2vec embeddings \citep{mikolov2013distributed} pre-trained on a part of the Google News dataset with a hidden size of $300$ (\texttt{word2vec-google-news-300}) downloaded using API provided by the \texttt{Gensim} library.
-The model uses an encoder maps BoW representations to topic distributions through a two-layer network with hidden size $800$, using the ReLU activation function and dropout rate of $0.5$.
-The model was trained with the standard ELBO loss where the default settings uses the Adam optimizer \citep{kingma2014adam} with a learning rate of $5e^{-3}$, where the initialized word2vec embeddings are not further fine-turned.
-The BoW input of the document are normalized to account for varying document lengths where a weight decay of $1.2e^{-6}$ was applied for additional regularization.
-Finally, early stopping was implemented where the training stops when no improvement occurs for 5 epochs.
+\paragraph{ETM} The Embedding Topic Model~\citep{dieng-etal-2020-topic} represents topics and words in a shared embedding space.
+We initialize word embeddings with \texttt{word2vec-google-news-300}~\citep{mikolov2013distributed} downloaded through \texttt{Gensim}; these embeddings are not fine-tuned.
+The encoder maps normalized BoW vectors to topic proportions through a two-layer network with hidden size 800, ReLU activation, dropout rate $0.5$, Adam learning rate $5\times10^{-3}$, weight decay $1.2\times10^{-6}$, and early stopping with patience 5.

-\paragraph{BERTopic} Based on the official implementation\footnote{\url{https://github.com/MaartenGr/BERTopic}} provided by \citet{grootendorst2022bertopic}, where document are represented by contextualized embeddings.
-The documents embeddings are then projected to a lower-dimension space of $5$ using UMAP \citep{McInnes2018}, before clustering the projected embeddings using HDBSCAN \cite{campello2013density} based on euclidean distance.
-To generate topic representations, a class-based TF-IDF (c-TF-IDF) approach was used by treating each topic as a document by concatenating all documents within that topic, and using the TF-IDF scores as topic-word matrix.
-Since HDBSCAN naturally identifies data points that don't fit well into any cluster, we define them as an ``outlier'' topic, and do not include it in the final evaluations.
+\paragraph{BERTopic} We use the official BERTopic implementation\footnote{\url{https://github.com/MaartenGr/BERTopic}}~\citep{grootendorst2022bertopic}.
+Documents are embedded with the same contextual encoder used for the embedding-based baselines, projected to 5 dimensions using UMAP~\citep{McInnes2018}, and clustered with HDBSCAN~\citep{campello2013density}.
+Topic-word distributions are computed using class-based TF-IDF over the documents assigned to each cluster.
+HDBSCAN outliers are excluded from topic evaluation.